MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-mrtk-introduction.md

 MRTK is an amazing open-source toolkit that has been around since the HoloLens was first released.
 The toolkit wouldn't be where it is today without the hard work of our contributing developer community.

 The Mixed Reality Toolkit for Unreal (MRTK-Unreal) is a set of components, in the form of plugins, samples and documentation, designed to help development of Mixed Reality applications using the Unreal Engine.
-Currently, the toolkit consists:
+Currently, the toolkit consists of:
 * [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal), which provides code, blueprints, and examples to implement UX features for Hololens 2 applications.
 * [Graphics Tools for Unreal](https://github.com/microsoft/MixedReality-GraphicsTools-Unreal), which helps improve the visual fidelity of Mixed Reality applications while staying within performance budgets.